openedx/edx-platform/docs/en_us/course_authors/source/external_graders.rst

 #.
 The student either enters code or attaches a file for a problem, then clicks Check.
 #.
 XQueue either pushes the code to the external grader, or waits until the external grader pulls the code.
 #.
 The external grader runs the tests that you created on the code.
 #.
-The external grader returns to the XQueue the grade for the submission, as well as any results in a string.
+The external grader returns the grade for the submission, as well as any results in a string, to XQueue.
 #.
 The XQueue delivers the results to the edX Learning Management System.
 #.
 The student sees the problem results and the grade.